House to Highway: Reclaiming a Community History Symposium

 9:00–10:00 a.m. | Welcome & Keynote Remarks: Jackson Ward’s Reversals of Fortune

-Calvin Schermerhorn, professor of history at Arizona State University and author of “The Plunder of Black America: How the Racial Wealth Gap Was Made,” will discuss Jackson Ward's history and what it shares with other Black urban neighborhoods in the U.S.
+Calvin Schermerhorn, professor of history at Arizona State University and author of “The Plunder of Black America: How the Racial Wealth Gap Was Made,” discusses Jackson Ward's history and what it shares with other Black urban neighborhoods in the U.S.

 10:15–11:15 a.m. | Uncovering the History of Virginia's Free People of Color

-Warren Milteer, associate professor of history at George Washington University and author of “Beyond Slavery's Shadow: Free People of Color in the South,” will discuss his research on the history of free people of color in Virginia, including some of the important sources used to better understand their collective story.
+Warren Milteer, associate professor of history at George Washington University and author of “Beyond Slavery's Shadow: Free People of Color in the South,” discusses his research on the history of free people of color in Virginia, including some of the important sources used to better understand their collective story.

 11:30 a.m.–12:30 p.m. | Unearthing Urban Renewal’s Lasting Impacts Across Virginia